 Credit risk is the risk of a financial loss to the Group and the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
 The Group's exposure to credit risk arises principally from trade receivables, other receivables and deposits, bank and cash balances.
-The Company's exposure to credit risk arises principally from amount due from a subsidiary and cash and cash equivalents.
+The Company's exposure to credit risk arises principally from bank balances.
 There are no significant changes as compared to previous financial year.

-(b) Financial risk management objectives and policies (cont'd)
+(b) Financial risk management objectives and policies (Cont'd)

-(i) Credit risk (cont'd)
+(i) Credit risk (Cont'd)